bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

     ///  by the `calculateHash` method.
 More hashes than actual curves can be
     ///  committed in order to hide also the number of curves.
-    ///  The remaining hashes can be just random numbers. function setHiddenCurves(bytes32[] _curveHashes) public onlyOwner {
+    ///  The remaining hashes can be just random numbers.
+    // BK Ok - Only the owner can set the hidden curve function setHiddenCurves(bytes32[] _curveHashes) public onlyOwner {
-        require(curves.length == 0);
+        // BK Ok - Owner can only submit data once require(curves.length == 0);

+        // BK Ok
         curves.length = _curveHashes.length;
         for (uint256 i = 0; i < _curveHashes.length; i = i.add(1)) {
             curves[i].hash = _curveHashes[i];